 For the consumer, 5G represents faster data transfer speeds, but the impact for business will center on what can be achieved with 5G’s speed and scale, especially when combined with analytics, IoT and artificial intelligence.
 Accenture, a leading global professional services company sees big growth in “smart cities” of the future using 5G, with telecoms investing up to $275 billion in infrastructure projects, potentially adding three million jobs and $500 billion to GDP, spread through cities of all sizes.

 All of this information be driven by the internet and travel through the web.
-However, unlike 30 years ago, little of it will ever touch a desktop computer much less an on-premises mainframe.
+However, unlike years ago, little of it will ever touch a desktop computer much less an on-premises mainframe.
 It will exist only in the cloud, where it will be added to ever-increasing amounts of data, to create more opportunities and to facilitate more informed decisions.
-All of this begs the questions: What innovations will the next 30 years bring and are you taking advantage of what’s available today?
+All of this begs the question: What innovations will the next few years bring and are you taking advantage of what’s available today?